David Surrey Littlemore: Career

-Improvisation and Design Skills
+Improvisation and design skills

 Littlemore was known for his ability to improvise solutions and to resolve complex design problems.
 In New Guinea in the 1950s he built aircraft maintenance hangars by stringing cables between trees and suspending roofs from them.

-Design & Construction of the Sydney Opera House
+Design and construction of the Sydney Opera House

-Littlemore was in charge of construction in the Hall, Todd, and Littlemore consortium that was responsible for the design and construction of the Sydney Opera House from 1966 until the building was completed in 1973.
+Littlemore was in charge of construction in the Hall Todd & Littlemore consortium that was responsible for the design and construction of Stage 3 of the Sydney Opera House from 1966 until the building was completed in 1973.

 Later years

-Littlemore served for 10 years on the Council of Macquarie University and was made an officer of the Order of Australia in 1979.
+Littlemore served for 10 years on the Council of Macquarie University and was made an officer of the Order of Australia in 1979 for services to architecture.
 He died in Longueville in Sydney's north shore in 1989.